 page for details.

 The KSU Genetics Doctoral Fellowship Program provides students with an opportunity to experience research in up to 3 Genetics faculty labs before choosing a PhD mentor.
-Each Fellow is supported with a Graduate Research Assistantship 12 month stipend of $28,800 plus tuition and benefits yearly.
+Each Fellow is supported with a Graduate Research Assistantship 12 month stipend ($29,400 for the 2015-16 year) plus tuition and benefits yearly.
 This level of support is guaranteed to the Fellows for 5 years as long as they continue to make progress towards their PhD and maintain a 3.4 GPA.

 KSU Genetics Fellows are required to perform at least 2 laboratory rotations under different advisors, and are encouraged to rotate in a third lab.
 Rotations should be approximately 8 weeks long, and will give Fellows an opportunity to experience difference research topics, methods, and styles of different research groups before choosing a permanent PhD advisor and home laboratory by the end of their first year.
 During the rotations, Fellows will gain research experience relevant to each lab's focus, and will also be expected to attend regular journal club and/or laboratory meetings of the host lab.